-x-direction is not split among processes; the code can thus run on $N_y N_z$ processes at most.
-This limitation is, however, not of practical importance, since $N_y N_z$ usually exceeds the number of available CPUs by orders of magnitude.
-Besides the Fourier transforms, the operations are local; i.e., they do not require interprocessor communication.
-The parallel scaling test for the fluid module is shown in Figure 4.1(left) for the case of an isotropic turbulence simulation and two different problem sizes, $256^3$ and $768^3$ .
-The latter shows good scaling up to 8192 CPU on the IBM BlueGene/Q machine used for the tests.
+For the fluid part the P3DFFT library is used to compute the 3D Fourier transforms [26].
+This library provides a parallel data decomposition framework, and employs the FFTW library [11] for the one-dimensional Fourier transforms.
+The flow variables are stored on the three-dimensional Cartesian computational grid.
+Each MPI process only holds a portion of the total data, and the parallel decomposition is performed on at most two indices, i.e., a pencil decomposition is used.
+The x-direction is not split among processes, the code can thus run on $N_y N_z$ processes at most.
+This limitation is however not of practical importance, since $N_y N_z$ usually exceeds the number of available CPUs by orders of magnitude.
+Besides the Fourier transforms, the operations are local, i.e., they do not require inter-processor communication.
+The parallel scaling test for the fluid module is shown in Fig. 4.1 (left), for the case of an isotropic turbulence simulation and two different problem sizes, 2563 and 7683.
+The latter shows good scaling up to 8192 CPU on the IBM BlueGene/Q machine1 used for the tests.

-The insect module is used to generate the $\chi$ -function and the solid body velocity field $\underline{u}s$ .
-It is crucial that the implementation not spoil the favorable scaling properties.
-The module is therefore designed around a derived insect datatype called diptera, which holds all properties of the insect, such as the wing shape, body position, and Fourier coefficients of the wing kinematics.
+The insect module is used to generate the χ -function and the solid body velocity field $u{\rm e}$.
+It is crucial that the implementation does not spoil the favorable scaling properties.
+The module is therefore designed around an derived insect datatype called diptera, which holds all properties of the insect, such as the wing shape, body position and Fourier coefficients of the wing kinematics.
 This object is of negligible size, and therefore each MPI process holds a copy of it.
 The task to construct the penalization term is then again completely local.
-Forces and torques (see (2.6)-(2.7)) are computed efficiently with the MPI\allreduce command.
+Forces and torques (eqn.
+(2.6-2.7)) are computed efficiently with the MPI_allreduce command.
 It is further necessary to distinguish between distinct parts of the mask function, e.g., body and wings and possibly outer boundary conditions, like channel walls.
-To accomplish this, we introduce the concept of mask coloring; i.e., we allocate a second integer\2 array for the mask function that holds the value of the mask color.
-This allows us to easily exclude, for example, channel walls from the force computation in (2.6), and it limits the memory footprint to two arrays.
+To accomplish this, we introduce the concept of mask coloring, i.e., we allocate a second integer2 array for the mask function that holds the value of the mask color.
+This allows to easily exclude for example channel walls from the force computation in eqn.
+(2.6), and limits the memory footprint to two arrays.
 We further use it to compute the forces acting on the body and wings individually.
 If the insect's body is tethered, there is no need to reconstruct it every time the mask is updated.
 The mask coloring can in this case be used easily to delete only the wings from the mask function while keeping the body in memory.
-This reduces the CPU time requirement of the mask function, since the body occupies a relatively large volume (compared to the wings), and consequently a larger number of grid points are affected.
+This reduces the CPU time requirement of the mask function, since the body occupies a relatively large volume (compared to the wings) and consequently a larger number of grid points are affected.

-Figure 4.1(right) shows the scaling test of an insect simulation.
+Fig. 4.1 (right) shows the scaling test of an insect simulation.
 The insect model is the bumblebee presented in section 6, but the scaling behavior is the same for any other model.
-We computed two complete strokes at a resolution of $1152 \times 768 \times 768$ ,
+We computed two complete strokes at a resolution of $1152 \times 768 \times 768$, and the elapsed walltime was measured for the second one.
+The parallel scaling is virtually the same as in the pure fluid case, indicating that the insect module does indeed not spoil parallel scaling efficiency.